FidelityInternational/centos-ansible/README.md

 # centos-ansible

-Centos image with Ansible latest version installed
+Dockerfile for Centos container with Ansible and Git.
+See Dockerfile for the rest of packages.